hammadkhokhar/by-bicycle-delivery/README.md

 6. **OpenAPI Schema Integration:**

    - [x] Integrate the OpenAPI schema with a UI
-   - [x] Facilitate manual testing by providing clear documentation on how to interact with and test the API.
+   - [x] Documentation on how to interact with and test the API.
+   - [x] Postman collection

 7. **Documentation:**

    - [x] Provide comprehensive documentation for setting up, configuring, and maintaining the solution.

 8. **Containerization:**
-   - [ ] Tested the containerized solution locally.
+   - [x] Tested the containerized solution locally.
+Might face issue with Redis connection.